DKormann/template_appy/README.md

 ## hosting:
 just go to github repo > settings > pages and select host from branch main and from folder /docs

+## development cycle:

+1. edit typescript in src folder
+2. run `npm run dev` to see changes live
+3. run `npm run build` to build for gh-pages
+4. commit and push -> everything will be updated on your site